Lin Chih-chien

 Lin Chih-chien (林智堅 (Lin2 Chih4-chien1, Lín Zhìjiān); born 27 May 1975) is a Taiwanese politician.
-He was the Mayor of Hsinchu City from 25 December 2014 to 8 July 2022.
+He was the mayor of Hsinchu City from 25 December 2014 to 8 July 2022.

 Early life and education

 Lin earned his bachelor's degree in business administration followed by a master's degree in technology management from Chung Hua University's College of Management in 2008.
-In 2017, he obtained a second master's degree from National Taiwan University's Graduate Institute of National Development, where his thesis discussed the 2014 Hsinchu mayoral elections.
+In 2017, Lin obtained a second master's degree from National Taiwan University's Graduate Institute of National Development, where his thesis discussed the 2014 Hsinchu mayoral elections.
 Both master's degrees were rescinded by the respective institutions after investigations confirmed that Lin had plagiarized his theses for the two degrees.

-Mayor of Hsinchu City

-2014 Hsinchu City mayoralty election

-Lin was elected as the Mayor of Hsinchu City after narrowly winning the 2014 Hsinchu City mayoralty election held on 29 November 2014.